pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 Here we added a promise, that uses our setTimeout in order to wait for the given amount milliseconds, and *asyncFunction* that sets initial text, awaits 5 seconds, and changes the text.
 This way is much more elegant, than callback, as it allows to use asynchronous logic and avoid callbacks.

-However, for make it work, we need to install an extension to *Babel*, that will simulate *Promises*, *generators*, and other ES6 API.
+However, to make it work, we need to install an extension to *Babel*, that will simulate *Promises*, *generators*, and other ES6 API.
 Here, in *Jint* it's not supported yet.

 Open your command line in *Game* folder and add the following:
 ```bash